TaylanUB/scheme-bytestructures/README.md

-When possible, the performance issues can be alleviated, without relying on automatic optimization, by hoisting offset calculations to outside of speed-critical sections, only leaving bare bytevector references at bottlenecks.
+When possible, the performance issues can be alleviated, without relying on automatic optimization, by hoisting offset calculations to outside of speed-critical sections by using the ref-helper forms, only leaving bare bytevector references at bottlenecks.
 This way a big part of the convenience offered by the framework can still be used.

 Following are some figures from Guile 2.0.9.208 on a 2.0 GHz Core2Duo.